 In order to meet the requirements of this towing authority, the vehicle has to be marked in such a way as to confirm it has not been moved when the officer returns in 72 hours.
+Officers mark vehicles which may be a problem, at that time.
 Additionally the vehicle has to have a warning tag placed on it each time the 72 hour clock is started, and it must be placed in a conspicuous manner to give the owner as much notice as possible regarding the violation.
 Many residents know this rule and once their vehicle has been tagged they move it just enough to avoid a ticket or they remove the markings.